 Please ensure that the amount transferred is in Australian dollars.
 All international taxes, fees and charges are the responsibility of the customer.

-In order to log a sample for analysis we need to assign that sample to a customer or business, which can have multiple individual contacts associated with them.
-By creating an account we create an entry for your business, allowing samples to be logged for you business.
+In order to log a sample for analysis, we need to assign that sample to a customer or business, which can have multiple individual contacts associated with them.
+By creating an account we create an entry for your business, allowing samples to be logged.

 All new accounts set up will be prepaid by default, which will require you to pay for your requested analysis before the job can be logged.
 Once established, an account can be upgraded to a 30-day account, allowing for samples to be logged upon arrival, and an invoice to be sent out once analysis is completed.